Bromsgrove Guild of Applied Arts

 The Bromsgrove Guild of Applied Arts (1898-1966) was a company of modern artists and designers associated with the Arts and Crafts Movement, but which also embraced other major design motifs.
 Founded by Walter Gilbert, the guild worked in metal, wood, plaster, bronze, tapestry, glass and other mediums.

 The Guild received a Royal Warrant in 1908.

-The Guild's most famous works on public display are the main gates of Buckingham Palace and the Canada Gate both part of Sir Aston Webb's memorial scheme to Queen Victoria.
+The Guild's most famous works on public display are the main gates of Buckingham Palace, Canada Gate and Australia Gate, part of Sir Aston Webb's memorial scheme to Queen Victoria.

-Unlike many other Arts & Crafts companies that faded away after a few decades, for instance Morris & Co, the Bromsgrove Guild survived until after World War II.